awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.PostGIS.md

 Starting with version 10\.5, PostgreSQL supports the libprotobuf 1\.3\.0 library used by PostGIS for working with map box vector tile data\.

 Setting up the PostGIS extension requires `rds_superuser` privileges\.
-We recommend that you create a user \(role\) and a separate database in which to install the extension and manage your spatial data\.
-The following steps show you how by using an example role named *gis\_admin* and a database named *lab\_gis*\.
+We recommend that you create a user \(role\) to manage the PostGIS extension and your spatial data\.
+The PostGIS extension and its related components add thousands of functions to PostgreSQL\.
+Consider creating the PostGIS extension in its own schema if that makes sense for your use case\.
+The following example shows how to install the extension in its own separate database, but this isn't required\.

 **Topics**
 + [Step 1: Create a user \(role\) to manage the PostGIS extension](#Appendix.PostgreSQL.CommonDBATasks.PostGIS.Connect)